 I would call my township or municipality and ask if they will be having a "free recycling day" where you could bring (or have picked up) TVs.
 Or call your trash hauler and find out their policy on taking televisions.
-If you can get them to the curb a day or two before pick-up, you could put a "free" notice, or a "curb alert" on craigslist to let anyone know if they want it.

 Our town doesn't accept old electronics in with the trash but it holds an electronics recycling day twice a year.
 Great for getting rid of old TVs, dead computers and such.
 See if your town has something similar.
 Call your town hall or ask your trash collector.